 Besides having an idea and a development strategy for your healthcare solution, it’s fundamental to ensure you meet the requirements of mobile app HIPAA compliance.
 Primarily, focus on the security measures to protect PHI and provide data integrity.

 HIPAA regulations often pose a challenge for software developers and require some effort to understand and follow them to the letter.
-However, misreading or ignoring them significant risks and penalties.
-Thus, when you request for custom software development services, choose a team of developers that already knows what HIPAA compliance means and can help you build a application in accordance with these rules and your goals.
+However, misreading or ignoring them has significant risks and penalties.
+Thus, when you request custom software development services, choose a team of developers that already knows what HIPAA compliance means and can help you build an application in accordance with these rules and your goals.

 Velvetech has rich experience in healthcare app delivery that’s reinforced with profound knowledge of the field.
 The company’s technology expertise will support you in the development of robust eHealth software, compliant with all essential aspects of HIPAA.
 Reach out to us today.